 2012 – 2018

-Since 2012, the company has its electronic tools and a mobile application.
-During the same period, the management decided to change the sign of visual identity.
-This is directly related to digital products’ launch, as a corporate logo should look distinct on any device.
+Since 2012, the company has had its electronic tools and a mobile application.
+During the same period, management decided to change the visual identity sign.
+This is directly related to the launch of digital products, as a corporate logo should look distinct across devices.
 For the logo, Weight Watchers again chose its name.
-To modernize it and make it easy to read, the designers have completely combined the two words, converting the inscription to a lower case.
-In this version, all letters were classic, bold, wide.
-The color scheme of the logo is monochrome, with a gradient transition from dark black to light gray.
+To modernize it and make it easier to read, the designers combined the two words and converted the inscription to lowercase.
+In this version, all letters were classic, bold, and wide.
+The logo’s color scheme is monochrome, with a gradient transition from dark black to light gray.

 2018 – today

 2018 has brought major changes.
-The company expanded the scope of services, after which the slogan reflected in the name lost its relevance because the company’s activities became much more diverse.
+The company expanded the scope of services, after which the slogan reflected in the name became less relevant because the company’s activities became much more diverse.
 The developers suggested shortening both words to the initial two “W.” This is how the current abbreviation appeared.
 The letters are stacked one on top of the other and look like four victory signs or four “V” ticks.
 They are painted white and placed inside a cobalt disc.

-The development of the corporate identity progressed in parallel with the expansion of the company.
-If the logo looked like a modest italic inscription at the beginning, now it has become a bright emblem in the form of a round seal.
-This greatly simplified the image and allowed it to be used as a trademark, icon, and label for product labeling.
+The development of the corporate identity progressed in parallel with the company’s expansion.
+If the logo initially looked like a modest italic inscription, it has now become a bright emblem in the form of a round seal.
+This greatly simplified the image and enabled it to be used as a trademark, icon, and product label.

 Font and Colors

 Different fonts were used at different times.
-The debut version contained cursive lettering imitating handwriting.
-The second logo featured a Homizio Black typeface with a modified “W.” For the third version, the designers opted for the Tide Sans 700 Mondo font with the “t” bar’s trimmed left side.
+The debut version featured cursive lettering that imitated handwriting.
+The second logo featured a Homizio Black typeface with a modified “W.” For the third version, the designers opted for the Tide Sans 700 Mondo font, with the “t” bar’s left side trimmed.